casper-network/docs-archive/theory/abstract-consensus.rst

    1. Take the collection of all honest validators in :math:`ps`.
    2. Restrict to collection of validators that created at least one message.
    3. For every validator - find its latest message with non-empty vote.
-   4. Sum latest messages by weight - this end up with a mapping :math:`total\_votes: C \to Int` - for every consensus value :math:`c` it returns the sum of weights of validators voting for :math:`c`.
+   4. Sum latest messages by weight - this will end up with a mapping :math:`total\_votes: C \to Int` - for every consensus value :math:`c` it returns the sum of weights of validators voting for :math:`c`.
    5. Find all points :math:`c \in C` such that :math:`total\_votes` has maximum value at :math:`c`.
    6. Using total order on :math:`C`, from elements found in previous step pick maximum element :math:`cmax`.
    7. The result is one-element set :math:`{cmax}`.